Lingopie Review (2026): Is It Worth It to Learn Japanese?

 ❌ NO if…

-• You’re not interested in Japanese dramas, documentaries or short films
+• You’re not interested in Japanese dramas, documentaries or film

 • You are looking for free resources (try these instead!)